- Custom Paper Cores

 - My Account

 As the temperature in the air increases, so does its ability to retain moisture.
 When humidity levels increase, the fibers in the paper draw in moisture very quickly, resulting in expansion.
 For example, think about the doors in your house and how they seem to stick during the summertime.
-That’s because of materials expanding due to the humidity.
+That’s because materials expand due to the humidity.
 The same happens with paper tubes and cores.

 During summertime conditions, paper tubes and cores manufactured in high humidity can shrink drastically if an end-user puts them into an air-conditioned room with extremely low humidity.
 Humidity can weaken the tubes and cores which will then cause them to fail.
 If used in a timely manner, less moisture will affect the product.
-Paper tubes and cores should not be stored near any type of heating or cooling unit, in an air stream of heated or cooled air or in the path of a humidifying stream of air.
+Paper tubes and cores should not be stored near any heating or cooling unit, in an air stream of heated or cooled air, or in the path of a humidifying stream of air.
 Knowing your storage environment is very critical.